 Julia Renn, Sylvan Pooper

 I live bustling Boulder, Colorado, where EVERYONE is an outdoor aficionado.
-When I moved here half a decade ago, the extent of my relevant experience was camping at KOAs during road trips in my family’s Ford van.
+When I moved here nearly a decade ago, the extent of my relevant experience was camping at KOAs during road trips in my family’s Ford van.
 Through the grace of Google, I survived enough backcountry misadventures to call myself competent.
 I love hiking, trail running, camping, backpacking, and collapsing my gear into tiny, perfectly sandwiching parcels that Tetris into my backpack like a work of modern art.